cyberuna/AI-Starter-Kit-OnFHIR/Chapter4-AzureDataFactory/ReadMe.md

 <center><img src="../images/adf-connections.PNG" width="600"></center>

 * Datasets for each resource type for `datastaging`, `dataexport` containers and REST (Azure API for FHIR)
 * A pipeline for each of the resource types specified.
-This shows an example of Patient.
+The following screenshot shows an example of the Patient pipeline.

 <center><img src="../images/adf-export.PNG" width="500"></center>

 * Create a master pipeline to combine all the pipelines by adding Execute Pipelines.
-This shows and example of 10 resourcetypes.
+This shows and example of 10 resource types.

 <center><img src="../images/adf-exportall.PNG" width="850"></center>